Financial-Times/document-store-api/runbooks/runbook.md

 ## Architecture

 Document Store API allows writes to and reads from MongoDB.
-Endpoints: `/content` and `/lists`.
+Endpoints: `/content`, `/internalcomponents`, `/complementarycontent`.
 If this service is unavailable no publishes nor reads from the APIs will be working as expected.

 ## Contains Personal Data